-As its name implies, monofilament fishing line — or "mono" for short — is a single, continuous strand of synthetic fiber.
+As its name implies, fishing line is a single, continuous strand of synthetic fiber.
 Most fishing line that you can buy today is made of monofilament — a single-strand, strong, flexible plastic that is clear or tinted blue, pink or green.

 Much of the discarded fishing line in the water gets there when someone's hook gets snagged on something underwater and the line breaks when pulled.
 Sometimes the line will rub against a sharp shell (like an oyster shell) and will break.
 Large fish can pull hard enough to break lines.
 Sometimes fishing lines get caught in trees and break off.
 Even fishing line that is thrown in the garbage can end up in the environment — either by blowing out of the garbage can or landfill, or by being taken out by birds or animals.